Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ## Arrow functions

 You may see these in code.
 They're a convenient short-cut for very simple utility functions.
-The arrow notation `=>` is used in the definition.
+The arrow notation `=>` is used in the function definition.

 ```javascript
 let x2 = (x) => x * x;               // x2 is a function which returns the square of x